AlGepe/OmniSnippets_JS/docs/stdCustomJS/vSetterOrSelect.rst

 To create a value select you can use the interface on BB (*plx don't*) or define it in customJS (*plx do*).

 .. warning::
     Though it is possible, it strongly recommended not to create value selects using the bb interface, instead opting for the customJS version.
-This improves readibility of the code and helps copying calculators/features as well as editing.
+This improves readability of the code and helps copying calculators/features as well as editing.

 Since the **BB interface is not recommended**, and also meant to be intuitive we will only explain how to create a value select using customJS.
 For that we need to call the function :ref:`omni.createValueSelect <vSelect>`.
 We have already seen the technical aspects of that function so we will **jump right into a practical example**.

 .. seealso::
     We have created a calculator using this code so that you can see the results for yourself.
-Check it out at `Value Select <https://bb.omnicalculator.com/#/calculators/2036>`__ on BB
+Check it out at `Value Select <https://bb.omnicalculator.com/#/calculators/2036>`__ on BB.

 In this example we will create a very useful *yes / no* value select.
 This type of value select comes in very handy for **selecting between 2 options** and you can reuse this code simply changing the *value* under key ``name``: